eyrelab/wearables-dashboard/Readme.md

 ### Data selector
 Add a radio button to select which data will be shown in the graph: heart rate, respiratory rate, temperature, or calibrated temperature.

+Add another radio group to choose between mean and median.

 <!-- TODO: add more info -->

 Can you think of any better alternatives for allowing the user to switch between these different plots?